seanslma/maki/Azure/AAD/aad_workload_identity.md

 More detail can be found here: https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access

 ## connection to database timed out
-checked the versio of `azure-identity` which is higher then `1.13.0`.
+checked the version of `azure-identity` which is higher then `1.13.0`.

 https://github.com/Azure/azure-workload-identity/issues/976
 - Upgrading the package "Microsoft.Data.SqlClient" fixed the issue